Columbo gets on the case of a psychiatrist who uses hypnosis to deadly effect, in A Deadly State of Mind.

-Collier incriminates himself because there’s (probably) no way he’d know the witness was blind unless he was at crime scene at the time of the murder.
+Collier incriminates himself because there’s (probably) no way he would assume the witness was blind unless he was at crime scene at the time of the murder.

 Just one more thing…

-The difference is that Quincy specialises in underdog cases: the homeless, drug addicts, domestic abuse victims (and other campaign causes).
+The difference is that coroner Quincy specialises in underdog cases: the homeless, drug addicts, domestic abuse victims and other campaign causes.
 Columbo works the other end of the LA spectrum: composers, doctors, lawyers, actors – i.e., people of influence and money.
-Perhaps that’s why their paths never crossed?
+Perhaps that’s why their paths never cross?

-Columbo’s gift for manipulation is the secret of his success: he uses clumsy ineptitude to mask a razor-sharp intellect.
-My theory is that we never actually get to see Columbo’s ‘true’ character.
+Columbo’s gift for manipulation is the secret of his success.
+His clumsy ineptitude masks a razor-sharp intellect.
+My theory is that we never actually see Columbo’s ‘true’ character.